Canon 77D vs Nikon D500

 Studio photographers will appreciate that the Nikon D500 (unlike the 77D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 77D and the D500 are recent models that feature in their makers' current product line-up.
+Both the 77D and the D500 are recent models that are part of the current product line-up.
 The D500 replaced the earlier Nikon D300S, while the 77D followed on from the Canon T6s.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 Review summary: Canon 77D vs Nikon D500

 So how do things add up?
 Is there a clear favorite between the Canon 77D and the Nikon D500?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon EOS 77D: